Category: Veterans Disability Law

 In order to qualify for disability benefits from the VA, you must meet certain requirements.
 The basic requirements when applying for disability include the following:

-- Applicant’s disability must have been caused by military service or disability was worsened by military service
+- Applicant’s disability must have (1) been caused by military service or (2) been worsened by military service

-If you’re unsure if you are eligible for total and permanent VA disability, contact our experienced attorneys for a case evaluation.
+If you’re unsure if you are eligible for total and permanent VA disability, contact our experienced attorneys for more information.